What are X-rays of the spine, neck, or back?

 When the body undergoes X-rays, different parts of the body allow varying amounts of the X-ray beams to pass through.
 Images are made in degrees of light and dark.
 It depends on the amount of X-rays that penetrate the tissues.
 The soft tissues in the body (like blood, skin, fat, and muscle) allow most of the X-ray to pass through and appear dark gray on the film.
 A bone or a tumor, which is denser than soft tissue, allows few of the X-rays to pass through and appears white on the X-ray.
 At a break in a bone, the X-ray beam passes through the broken area.
 It appears as a dark line in the white bone.

 X-rays of the spine may be performed to evaluate any area of the spine (cervical, thoracic, lumbar, sacral, or coccygeal).
 Other related procedures that may be used to diagnose spine, back, or neck problems include myelography (myelogram), computed tomography (CT scan), magnetic resonance imaging (MRI), or bone scans.
+Please see these procedures for additional information.

 Click image to enlarge